Nursing Home Abuse Incidents Go Unreported

-In addition to physical abuse and sexual assault, abuse can also include a failure to provide necessary care that results in illness, infection or other negative outcomes.
+In addition to physical and sexual assault, abuse also includes neglect.
+Failure to provide the necessary care can result in illness, infection and numerous other negative outcomes.

-Because many nursing home residents are afraid or unable to speak up for themselves, it is important for family members to be vigilant when visiting loved ones.
+Because many nursing home residents can afraid or unable to speak up for themselves, it is important for family members to be vigilant when visiting their loved ones.
 Some of the warning signs of abuse and/or neglect include:

 - Unexplained bruises

 - Signs that medication is being withheld